By Michael W. Harris

 * * *

 It may seem premature to be declaring my collection as “settled,” especially while there are still empty slots in my pen boxes.
-However, unlike earlier attempts, the three-pen sets also have the advantage of also identifying the pens for my weekly carry: I rotate sets.
-Every week I clean out the three pens I had used for the week (regardless of ink levels, a way to force me to also use my inks as well), and then I also ink up one XLV at the beginning of each month with a cartridge.
+However, unlike earlier attempts, the three-pen sets also have the advantage of also identifying the pens for my weekly carry.
+Every week I clean out the three pens I had used for the week (regardless of ink levels, a way to force me to also use my inks as well) and ink up a new set of pens.
+I will also ink up one XLV at the beginning of each month with a cartridge.
 And so far, about 3 months in (as of writing this), the system is sticking.

 So, below you will find a list of the collections I have identified and I will attached links as I write the posts.
 Things may still change, but most of them are pretty well set at this point and I look forward to sharing my pens and their stories with you!
 Also, if you want to take a glimpse at my collection, the categories, and my future acquisition plans, check out my Google Doc.